carlo98/precision_landing_shaping_RL/README.md

-# Precision landing with physics-informed reinforcement learning
+# Precision landing with reinforcement learning
-Physics-informed deep reinforcement learning for drone precision landing, docker container for simulation in Gazebo-ROS2 dashing with PX4-Autopilot controller.
+Deep reinforcement learning for drone precision landing, docker container for simulation in Gazebo-ROS2 dashing with PX4-Autopilot controller.

 Project developed, starting from a problem of [DRAFT PoliTO](https://www.draftpolito.it/), as part of the course